coruscateor/act_rs/README.md

 <br />

 ## An Overview

 You create a state struct that contains the state of your actor.

-This state struct should implement either ActorState or ActorStateAsync depending on whether or not you want the actor to be async compatible (Macro generated actors don't have this requirement and the state stuct can implement the required methods in its impl block).
+This state struct should implement either ActorState or ActorStateAsync depending on whether or not you want the actor to be async compatible (Macro generated actors don't have this requirement and the state struct can implement the required methods in its impl block).

 Finally pass the state into the actor spawn method and there you have your actor, which basically runs until its run method returns false.